bert42/alien-invasion/README.md

 from the map along with any roads to and from it.
 Simulation runs until 10.000 iterations, or until all aliens are destroyed.

-The program will print a line when a city is destroyed (noting the iteration number), like:
+The program will print a line when a city is destroyed (please note the iteration number), like:

 ```
 2018/03/25 20:26:55 [iter     0] Bar has been destroyed by alien 1 and alien 2